 About the Rescue Center

-We are a small home based sanctuary in Sunny South Africa
+We are a small home based sanctuary in Sunny South Africa, situated in Gauteng

-We started this as we felt there is a need, due to people emigrating, inhereting unwanted Pets and Parrots, people getting older, plucking, and being mauled by the cat.
+We started this as we felt there is a need, due to people emigrating, inheriting unwanted Pets and Parrots, people getting older, birds start plucking, and being mauled by the cat.
 We take in handicapped, old, plucked, abandoned and problem birds.

 We provide a safe haven for ill-treated, plucked, wild, old, or handicapped Parrots.
-We set them up with mates of their own kind.
+We try our very best to set them up with mates of their own kind.

 So if you have a lonely parrot in need of a safe environment give us a call. on 083 233 5144 or 061 441 0656